Just Eat Logo

 What are the colors of the Just Eat logo?

-The logo features a bold and energizing orange color known as JET Orange.
+The logo features a bold, energizing orange known as JET Orange.
 This color is central to the brand’s identity and is used across all brand touchpoints.
 It is considered the brand’s most unique and memorable asset, making it instantly recognizable.

 The recommended color ratio for JET Orange with other colors is 50% to 100%, ensuring orange is the dominant hue in all brand materials.
 This consistent use of JET Orange creates a strong visual identity, helping the brand stand out.
-The vibrant color helps create a memorable and positive impression, reinforcing the brand’s presence and appeal.
+The vibrant color creates a memorable, positive impression, reinforcing the brand’s presence and appeal.

 What is the slogan of Just Eat?

 The brand launched a UK campaign with the tagline “We Got It,” created by McCann London.
-This campaign highlights expanding delivery services to major brands like McDonald’s, KFC, and Greggs.
+This campaign highlights the expansion of delivery services to major brands such as McDonald’s, KFC, and Greggs.

-The “We Got It” campaign emphasizes the convenience and variety offered by delivering food from these popular brands.
+The “We Got It” campaign emphasizes the convenience and variety of food delivery from these popular brands.
 The ads show how easily customers can get their favorite meals delivered.

 The brand continues its “Did Somebody Say” campaign featuring Snoop Dogg.
 This campaign has successfully made the brand memorable and reinforced its market presence.
 Both taglines show Just Eat’s commitment to offering a wide range of food options and making the ordering process simple and enjoyable for customers.